 Our Investment Adviser is an affiliate of Carlyle.
 Carlyle is one of the world's largest and most diversified multi-product global alternative asset management firms.
 Carlyle and its affiliates advise an array of specialized investment funds and other investment vehicles that invest across a range of industries, geographies, asset classes and investment strategies.
-Since its founding in Washington, D.C. in 1987, Carlyle has grown to become a leading global alternative asset manager with approximately \$162 billion in AUM across 287 investment vehicles as of March 31, 2017.
+Since its founding in Washington, D.C. in 1987, Carlyle has grown to become a leading global alternative asset manager with nearly \$158 billion in AUM across 281 investment vehicles as of December 31, 2016.

-Carlyle Global Credit is one of the largest integrated credit platforms in the industry with approximately \$29 billion in AUM and more than 120 employees with multiple offices, including New York, Chicago and Los Angeles, as of March 31, 2017.
+Carlyle Global Credit is one of the largest integrated credit platforms in the industry with approximately \$29 billion in AUM and nearly 150 employees with multiple offices, including New York, Chicago and Los Angeles, as of December 31, 2016.
 Carlyle Global Credit's investment strategies include loans and structured credit, distressed credit, private credit (through CPC) and energy credit.

 - Primary areas of focus for Carlyle's Global Credit teams include: - Loans and Structured Credit.
 The structured credit funds invest primarily in performing senior secured bank loans through structured vehicles and other investment vehicles.
-As of March 31, 2017, Carlyle's loan and structured credit team advised 46 structured credit funds and two carry funds in the United States, Europe, and Asia totaling, in the aggregate, approximately \$19 billion in AUM. - Distressed Credit.
-The distressed credit funds generally invest in liquid and illiquid securities and obligations, including secured debt, senior and subordinated unsecured debt, convertible debt obligations, preferred stock and public and private equity of financially distressed companies defensive and asset-rich industries.
+As of December 31, 2016, Carlyle's loan and structured credit team advised 44 structured credit funds and two carry funds in the United States, Europe, and Asia totaling, in the aggregate, approximately \$19.2 billion in AUM. - Distressed Credit.
+The distressed credit funds generally invest in liquid and illiquid securities and obligations, including secured debt, senior and subordinated unsecured debt, convertible debt obligations, preferred stock and public and private equity of financially distressed companies in defensive and asset-rich industries.
 In certain investments, these funds may seek to restructure pre-reorganization debt claims into controlling positions in the equity of reorganized companies.
-As of March 31, 2017, Carlyle's distressed credit team advised three funds totaling, in the aggregate, approximately \$3.7 billion in AUM.
+As of December 31, 2016, Carlyle's distressed credit team advised three funds totaling, in the aggregate, approximately \$3.4 billion in AUM.

 - Private Credit.
 Carlyle's private credit business includes Carlyle's BDCs, which invest primarily in middle market first-lien loans (which include unitranche, "first out" and "last out" loans) and second-lien loans of middle-market companies, typically defined as companies with annual EBITDA ranging from \$10 million to \$100 million that lack access to the broadly syndicated loan and bond markets.
-As of March 31, 2017, Carlyle's private credit investment team advised four funds consisting of two BDCs (including us), a CLO and one corporate mezzanine fund that is past its investment period, totaling, in the aggregate, approximately \$2 billion in AUM. - Energy Credit.
+As of December 31, 2016, Carlyle's private credit investment team advised five funds consisting of two BDCs (including us), a CLO and two corporate mezzanine funds that are past their investment periods, totaling, in the aggregate, approximately \$2.0 billion in AUM. - Energy Credit.
 Carlyle's energy credit team invests primarily in privately negotiated mezzanine debt investments in North American energy and power projects and companies.
-As of March 31, 2017, Carlyle's energy credit team advised two funds with approximately \$4.7 billion in AUM.
+As of December 31, 2016, Carlyle's energy credit team advised two funds with approximately \$4.7 billion in AUM.